TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Quantum Condensed Matter/04 - Sommerfeld Model.md

 All the possible wavevectors represents the lattice points in k-space, where the limit of the lattice points is determined by the maximum energy of the electrons in the metal(easily found considering the Fermi energy, the highest occupied energy level at absolute zero temperature).
 They create a sphere after occupying all the possible energy states up to the Fermi energy, known as the Fermi sphere.
 In we consider the Hydrogen atom, the P-orbitals are an example of quantized energy levels due to the Coulomb potential.
 In that case, the electrons can only occupy 3 discrete energy levels corresponding to the three p-orbitals (px, py, pz).
 This happens because the energy levels corresponding to the p-orbitals are degenerate, meaning they have the same energy but different spatial orientations.
 ##### What is $\vec{k}$?(Not important for the exam, but important for me)
+Momentum is a measure of how hors it is to stop a moving object, and it is defined as the product of an object's mass and velocity, meaning that if an object is huge or moves very fast, it will have a large momentum and will be harder to stop.
+In quantum mechanics, particles like electrons exhibit wave-like properties, and their momentum is related to the wavelength of their associated wavefunction.
+So a particle with a short wavelength has a high momentum, while a particle with a long wavelength has a low momentum.
 The wavevector $\vec{k}$ is a vector quantity that describes the spatial variation of the electron's wavefunction.
 It is related to the momentum of the electron by the relation:
 $$\vec{p} = \hbar \vec{k}$$
 Where $\vec{p}$ is the momentum of the electron.
 The magnitude of the wavevector $k$ is related to the wavelength $\lambda$ of the electron wave by the relation: